-The business of the Syndicate continues to be that of underwriting business at Lloyd's.
-The Syndicate is a member of the Lloyd's Asia platform in Singapore and also operates through a Service Company in Miami, Allied World Reinsurance Management Company.
+The Syndicate's business is produced through the Lloyd's broker network and written in the subscription market, in either a lead or follow capacity.
+The Syndicate is a member of the Lloyd's Asia platform in Singapore and also operates through service companies in Miami, Allied World Reinsurance Management Company, and Bermuda, Allied World Syndicate Services (Bermuda), Ltd.

-The syndicate has used the opportunities that the Lloyd's brand provides to pursue measured growth in line with the medium term strategy by:
+The Syndicate has used the opportunities that the Lloyd's brand provides to pursue measured growth in line with the medium term strategy by:

-- Steady, controlled expansion in existing classes, including increasingly making use of opportunities generated by collaboration with fellow Fairfax companies. - Having the flexibility to adapt our approach as circumstances change, for instance exiting from Aviation during 2018 in response to persistently challenging market conditions. - Adjusting the compositions and strategy of teams in response to changing market conditions and wider social, legal and economic trends. - Strengthening our operational resources and seeking new partnerships to further this objective, for instance recently choosing to work with Infosys to deliver efficiencies in back office support - Continuing to enhance and expand our capabilities in delegated underwriting management and operations.
+- Steady, controlled expansion in existing classes, including increasingly making use of opportunities generated by collaboration with fellow Fairfax companies. - Having the flexibility to adapt our approach as circumstances change. - Adjusting the compositions and strategy of teams in response to changing market conditions and wider social, legal and economic trends. - Strengthening our operational resources and seeking new partnerships. - Continuing to enhance and expand our capabilities in delegated underwriting management and operations. - Underwrite classes of business where 'underwriting matters', as opposed to focusing on high volume or cashflow underwriting opportunities. - Continue as an influential and meaningful Lloyd's market-participant in the core classes of business, for which our underwriters have a mature business proposition. - Continue to develop meaningful, diverse and cost-competitive distribution strategies and channels, with continued emphasis on making it easier and simpler for customers to access products and services. - Invest in technology that makes doing business easier, servicing claims faster and increasing efficiency while reducing costs in a digitalised platform.

-Review of the Business (continued)